2026 · 04 · 30 · Thu

 Reference guides: cost and infrastructure realities

-Two refreshed primers to help plan AI budgets and understand the supply constraints shaping availability.
+Two refreshed primers on AI budgets and supply constraints.

 New guide: cutting the ongoing cost of AI responses